-Professor Julius joined the Cal Lutheran faculty in 1981, and he is currently director of the undergraduate program in accounting.
+Professor Julius joined the Cal Lutheran faculty in 1981, and he served as director of the undergraduate accounting program in 2018-19.
 His specialty is financial accounting, which he teaches primarily in the traditional undergraduate program.
 He is the 2015 recipient of the School of Management's Advisory Council Award for Excellence in Teaching, as well as the 1988 and 2009 recipient of the Adult Evening Program's Excellence in Teaching Award.

 He is also co-Faculty Athletics Representative at Cal Lutheran, and he has proudly served as the faculty mentor to the women's softball team since 2007 and the women's tennis team since 2015.
 In addition, he is the faculty advisor to Cal Lutheran's Accounting Association, which he founded in 1984.